Professional Scrum Master (PSM) Overview

 - Ordering product backlogs by value; size; return on investment; risk; dependencies; development cohesion.

-- Release planning with velocity and product burndown charts, while agreeing with stakeholders at the start how scope and date changes will be managed as the product evolves and new information comes to light.
+- Release planning with velocity and product burndown charts, while agreeing with stakeholders at the start how scope and date changes are managed as the product evolves and new information comes to light.

 People and Teams